 The mayor shall sign or veto each ordinance or resolution passed by the council.
+Any action vetoed by the mayor may be overridden by the city council as provided under section 40-11-05.

 40-08-25.
 Messages to council.